 b) If the vacuum booster is of the pressure relief valve design, this valve is built into the stator of the pump.
 (Fig. 7) It is a spring loaded valve that will open if the pressure differential across the vacuum booster exceeds the selected level.
 Varying the spring strength allows adjustment of the opening pressure.
 When the bypass valve opens, gas at high pressure on the exhaust side of the vacuum booster is allowed to recirculate to the inlet side of the pump.
 This “unloads” the pump and reduces the power being used to a safe level.

-This can be compared to an air compressor working on a heavy duty cycle.
+This can be compared to an air compressor working on a heavy-duty cycle.
 When the selected pressure is reached the compressor valves are held open by an unloader mechanism so that the compressor doesn’t use too much power.
 When the pressure drops in the system the unloader fingers retract allowing the valves to open and close normally and the compressor resumes its work.

-In this design the booster pump may be started with the backing pump at atmospheric pressure, but the bypass valve will not allow the pump to work much until the pressure ratio across the pump allows the bypass valve to stay closed.
+In this design, the booster pump may be started with the backing pump at atmospheric pressure, but the bypass valve will not allow the pump to work much until the pressure ratio across the pump allows the bypass valve to stay closed.
 Another option is to incorporate a time delay in the startup of the vacuum booster, allowing the backing pump to reduce the chamber pressure to a certain level before the vacuum booster is started.

 Fig. 7 Bypass design Vacuum Booster

 c) One manufacturer offers an alternative design to prevent motor overload when pumping from high pressures by incorporating a fluid coupling.
-(Fig. 8) The vacuum booster pump is started at the same time as the backing pump, if pumping a large mass of gas creates a high pressure ratio across the booster pump the fluid coupling will slip.
-The result is that the electric motor continues to run at 3600 rpm but the vacuum booster pump idles because the fluid clutch “slips”.
+(Fig. 8) The vacuum booster pump is started at the same time as the backing pump if pumping a large mass of gas creates a high-pressure ratio across the booster pump the fluid coupling will slip.
+The result is that the electric motor continues to run at 3600 rpm but the vacuum booster pump idles because of the fluid clutch “slips”.
 As the backing pump reduces the system pressure the pressure ratio across the vacuum booster pump reduces to the point that the fluid clutch starts to engage and accelerates the Roots mechanism to full speed.
 This can be seen in the speed curve for the vacuum booster and backing pump.
 (Fig. 2)

 The manufacturer shows this as a benefit on their design because the vacuum booster starts to pump at close to atmospheric pressure and as it increases to full speed a faster evacuation time results.

-The basic vacuum booster that uses a pressure switch to start it (a), and the vacuum booster that incorporates a spring loaded bypass valve (b) are both available in vee belt drive and direct drive versions.
+The basic vacuum booster that uses a pressure switch to start it (a), and the vacuum booster that incorporates a spring-loaded bypass valve (b) are both available in vee belt drive and direct drive versions.
 Suppliers offer systems where the vacuum booster runs somewhere between 1800 and 3600 rpm.
-The vee belt drive option allows the drive speed to be designed to suit the specific pump down time specified.
-The direct drive models generally run at 3600 rpm.
+The vee belt drive option allows the drive speed to be designed to suit the specific pump downtime specified.
+The direct-drive models generally run at 3600 rpm.
 Designers must remember that the efficiency of the Roots design vacuum booster is best at the higher speed, typically that of a 3600 rpm motor.
 The fluid coupling design vacuum boosters (c) use a 3600 rpm motor (in the US) and have no speed options.